-Before visiting to this exotic Island, it is recommended to know about the climatic conditions of the same.
-The island has the tropical climate.
+Before visiting this exotic Island, it is recommended to know about the climatic conditions of the same.
+The island has a tropical climate.
 There is no fury of hot summer, no chilling winter, no traffic jams and no water clogging.
-The south – west monsoon sets in Andaman and Nicobar Island towards the end of the May and the north – east monsoon in November.
+The south-west monsoon sets in Andaman and Nicobar Island towards the end of the May and the northeast monsoon in November.
 There is no special time to visit this island.
 You can make your holiday plan at any time of year.
 Well, the north – Indians find relief from the burning heat and chilling winter if they visit in the months of May, June, July, and in December and January.
 If you’re a nature lover and wish to spend some quality time in the lap of nature, then you should visit from May to December when forests are lush green and waterfalls are at their prime.

 Let’s discover the Havelock Island

 Havelock is the most tourist friendly, which is the largest in the Ritchie Archipelago in Greater Andamans.
 Beaches and Mangrove forests make Havelock the most spectacular island in the Bay of Bengal, describing it in words wouldn’t do it justice.
 The interesting thing that you learn on reaching Havelock is that the beaches had a number, the favourite beach was number 7.
 Your first introduction to Havelock is Beach No 1 where you land, beside the jetty.
 It’s bustling with people, and then as you move along the other beaches, you’ll be sure to notice that there is hardly anyone.